amkt922/ssql/README.md

 # Usage

 Note:
-These example are a part of SSql features.
+These example are parts of SSql features.
 There are many another features in SSql, please check sources.
 Of course I will set up documents in the future.

+## Simple Query

 when you want to execute a simple sql, you can use SQueryManager(Simple Query).
-Fist of all, set up econfig array like this,
+Fist of all, set up $config like this,

 ```php
 $config = array('database' => array('dsn' => 'sqlite:./db/db.sqlite3'